IzharFine/EzTable/README.md

 ## Struct:
 In this part you can describe each column (its especially helps with the UpdateCallBack and AddCallBack parts).<br />
-You should add structs as many as your columns length, each struct describes 1 column by index.
+You should add structs as many as your columns length, each struct describes 1 column by index.<br />
+You can add struct object by click on the add object button.
 ### PHName(string)
 Physical name of the column.<br />
 ### Type(string)